Medicare Programs

 Obtain Patient Consent

-Verbal or written consent documented in the medical record.
-Inform the patient that only one provider may bill CCM per month and cost-sharing may apply.
+Verbal or written consent must be documented in the medical record before services begin.
+Inform the patient that only one provider may bill CCM per month, that standard Medicare cost-sharing (20% coinsurance) may apply, and that they can revoke consent at any time.

 03

-Create a comprehensive, person-centered care plan addressing all chronic conditions, medications, and coordination needs across providers.
+Create a person-centered care plan addressing all chronic conditions, medications, treatment goals, and coordination needs across providers.
+The care plan must be electronic, shared with the care team, and provided to the patient.
+Update it as conditions change.

 04